xind14/reading-notes/code-301/Class05.md

 Actual time needed to complete: ________________________________

 Add this information to your README.

+1. Clone Template and Deploy: As a user, I want to view a unique portfolio online, so that the skills and personality of the developer are portrayed.
+1hr 405

 1. Submission Instructions
    - Complete your Feature Tasks for the day